-ITIL is a globally recognized set of best practices that finds implementation in the IT Services Management, in many organizations.
+ITIL is a globally recognized set of best practices that finds implementation in IT Services Management, in many organizations.
 And as is, there isn’t a dearth of ITIL qualified professionals in the IT arena.
-This adds on as a benefit for organizations as increased availability in ITIL qualified professionals translates to cost reduction on training and successful implementation of the framework.
+This adds on as a benefit for organizations as increased availability of ITIL qualified professionals translates to cost reduction on training and successful implementation of the framework.

 Thus, getting certified in the different levels of ITIL gives you the edge over the rest of the competitors seeking the same role as you are, or rather as Neil Wilson, an ITIL expert states: it’s a foot in the door, and it gets you on the shortlist!

 Benefits of being ITIL Certified